psarando/shire-reckoning/Lunar_Readalong.md

 With that said, perhaps this Readalong chart could still help those who are re-reading *The Lord of the Rings* in its original order, and want to cross-reference previous chapters of the story to see what else was happening at the same time as the passage they are currently reading.

+Perhaps this project can also spark some curiosity in amateur astronomy for those who might not usually pay attention to the real-world moon.
+Then they can use this scheme to observe the real-world moon themselves, during a similar time of year as in the story, and they can see just how the moon would have looked to the story's characters, or when it would have risen or set (give or take an hour) over certain events.
+As noted above, they would have to align the full moon nearest to the beginning of March with Rethe 8, and use this project's [Middle-earth calendar simulations](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html) to align all the other Shire dates with the dates in our calendar in that year.

 ## Format of this Lunar Readalong Scheme